A Scalable Algorithm For Sparse Portfolio Selection: Introduction

 \subsection{Problem Formulation and Main Contributions}

 In this paper, we provide two main contributions.
-Our first contribution is augmenting Problem \eqref{mainproblemnonreg} with a ridge regularization term, namely $1/2\gamma \cdot \Vert \bm{x}\Vert_2^2$, to yield {the easier problem:}
+Our first contribution is augmenting Problem \eqref{mainproblemnonreg} with a ridge regularization term, namely $1/(2\gamma) \cdot \Vert \bm{x}\Vert_2^2$—where $\gamma>0$ is fixed—to yield:

-{Observe that any optimal solution to Problem \eqref{mainproblem} is a $1/2\gamma$-optimal solution (with respect to additive error) to Problem \eqref{mainproblemnonreg}.
-Indeed, letting $\bm{x}^\star$ denote an optimal solution to \eqref{mainproblem} and $\hat{\bm{x}}$ denote an optimal solution to \eqref{mainproblemnonreg} we have
+{ This problem is more practically tractable\footnote{We remark that while Problem \eqref{mainproblem} is more practically tractable than Problem \eqref{mainproblemnonreg}, both problems are NP-hard.
+Indeed, while the NP-hardness of \eqref{mainproblem} has not been explicitly written down, it follows directly from \cite[Section E.C.1]{gao2013optimal}, because the covariance matrix used in their proof of NP-hardness is positive definite and can therefore be split into a positive semidefinite matrix plus a diagonal regularization matrix as described in Section \ref{sec:cuttingolanemethodcont}.} than Problem \eqref{mainproblemnonreg}, for two reasons.
+First, {as we formally establish in Section \ref{ssec:socp}, the duality gap between Problem \eqref{mainproblem} and its second-order cone relaxation decreases as we decrease $\gamma$ and becomes $0$ at some finite $\gamma>0$.
+Second, as we numerically establish in Section \ref{sec:compexperiments}, the algorithms developed here converge more rapidly when $\gamma$ is smaller.

-where the first inequality holds because $\hat{\bm{x}}$ is a feasible solution in \eqref{mainproblemnonreg} and the second inequality holds because $\bm{x}^\star$ lies on the unit simplex.
-Therefore, any solution to Problem \eqref{mainproblem} solves Problem \eqref{mainproblemnonreg} up to an error of at most $1/2\gamma$, which is negligible for a sufficiently large $\gamma$.
-Moreover, one can find a solution to Problem \eqref{mainproblemnonreg} which is (often substantially) better than this, by (a) solving Problem \eqref{mainproblem} and (b) solving a simple QP over the set of securities with the same support as Problem \eqref{mainproblem}'s solution and an unregularized objective.
-Indeed, our numerical results in Section \ref{sec:compexperiments} indicate that this approach is often \textit{exact} in practice.
-Therefore, solving \eqref{mainproblem} is a viable and often computationally useful technique for solving instances of \eqref{mainproblemnonreg} which otherwise cannot be solved.}
+In addition to being more practically tractable, Problem \eqref{mainproblem} is a computationally useful surrogate for Problem \eqref{mainproblemnonreg}.
+Indeed, as we formally establish in Section \ref{ssec:sensitivityanalysis}, any optimal solution to Problem \eqref{mainproblem} is a $1/(2\gamma)$-optimal solution to Problem \eqref{mainproblemnonreg}.
+Moreover, one can find a solution to Problem \eqref{mainproblemnonreg} which is—often substantially—better than this, by (a) solving Problem \eqref{mainproblem} and (b) solving a simple quadratic optimization problem over the set of securities with the same support as Problem \eqref{mainproblem}'s solution and an unregularized objective.
+Indeed, {since there are finitely many $k$-sparse binary support vectors, this strategy recovers an optimal solution to \eqref{mainproblemnonreg} for any sufficiently large $\gamma$. }}}